Heike Griffiths MA, PGCE/FE, BA, FHEA, TEFLCert

 Member of the Ethics Committee

 I enjoy delivering a variety of modules in UWTSD, and using my skills and experience gained from teaching in many different environments, such as Primary Schools, Secondary Schools, colleges, Community Education classes, informal settings as well as project work with young adults with learning disabilities.

-This progressive project developped support initiatives to enable disadvantaged young people to develop their skills, knowledge and independence, and providing advocacy and signposting to these individuals in order to remove barriers to participation in their life choices.
+This progressive project developed support initiatives to enable disadvantaged young people to develop their skills, knowledge and independence, and providing advocacy and signposting to these individuals in order to remove barriers to participation in their life choices.

 I am fluent in English and German.

 - Recently, I have become very involved in the delivery of the Graduate Attributes modules, which focus on soft, transferable skills for the 21st Century.

 - Usually, I teach a variety of modules focussed on education and inclusion, such as Global Perspectives in Education, Overcoming Barriers in Specific Learning Difficulties, and Numbers Count, which focusses on the social dimensions of Numeracy.

 - I supervise dissertations and Independent Project work